 The demands of soccer make the importance of foot and ankle alignment even more significant.

 “It all starts from the bottom up, a solid foundation translates into positive results and if your lower half is weak it affects outcomes on the field,” writes Dr. Steve Rosenberg, a respected podiatrist.
 “If your lower half breaks down, it can affect your upper half, resulting in muscle imbalances and overuse injuries."

 The foot contains 58 joints, 26 bones, 19 intrinsic muscles, 13 extrinsic muscles, and 7 ligaments.
 It's a complex structure.
 Nature designed your foot to unlock, or pronate, when it hits the ground and re-stiffen as you take a step forward.

-But, for some people, overpronation occurs.
+But, for many, overpronation occurs.
 And this overpronation can cause soccer injuries.